-For more information on Repeated Violations, see page 11, and a note regarding level of response, see page 3.
-Full definitions for all violations can be found in the Glossary, beginning on page 12.
+For more information on Repeated Violations, see page 14; for information regarding level of response, see page 6.
+Full definitions for all violations can be found in the Glossary, beginning on page 15.

 LEVEL 3

 This list of Interventions is not intended to be exhaustive, nor will every OPS school have access to each intervention listed.
 School staff will seek to implement the intervention(s) that seem to most effectively support positive behavior for the specific student under the specific circumstances.